 If you are not sure on how any of this should look then we highly recommend you check out your owner's manual like we mentioned above.

 One of the most important recommendations you will find in your owner's manual is the importance of finding a trusted professional to perform check up's on your car.
-Just like you need to your car needs to go in for
+Just like you need to your car needs to go in for regular check up's.

 Booking your new lease vehicle in for regular maintenance check's is one of the smartest things you can do.
 If you want to avoid any large charges or unexpected breakdowns then it only makes sense.